top of page

 yellow pickerel and walleye are same fish

 Given that sander vitreus spawn in the spring in shallow gravelly areas under damns, waterfalls, and rapids they made for easy harvesting.
 As a result the indigenous people of Canada have harvested these fish as a food and trading source since the dawn of time.
 In Quebec sander vitreus go by the name dore jaune or losely translated "golden yellow" for their obvious appearance.
 The term pickerel first appears in literature by John Franklin in 1857 as he described the different sources of fish encountered on his arctic journey through Hudson Bay and down the Saskatchewan river.
 His crew interacted with the indigenous Cree and refers to the occuw, piccarel, or dore as one of the plentiful food supplies in the area.
-Whether this was a common name brought from Britain, had arisen in the indigenous community, or was a mix match of languages from all explorers at the time it appears to have been well established and so much so that he could record it as another common name for the species "dore" which is still used to this day. around for hundreds of years and common place in the northern reaches of Canada.
+Whether this was a common name brought from Britain, had arisen in the indigenous community, or was a mix match of languages from all explorers at the time it appears to have been well established and so much so that he could record it as another common name for the species "dore" which is still used to this day.
 In Ontario yellow pickerel, and even blue pickerel, were the name designated by the Ministry for these species until the late 1980's as shown in the image above.
-Commercial fishing operations in and around the Georgian Bay area that have been in the industry for several generation also identify their catch as pickerel.
+Commercial fishing operations in and around the Georgian Bay area that have been in the industry for several generations also identify their catch as pickerel.
 This doesn't extend just to this operation but also in grocery retailers across the province which sell fish fillets under the name pickerel including: Metro, Sobeys, Fortinos, and Real Canadian Superstore.

 commercial yellow pickerel harvest